Fish Curry - Reena's (Spicy)

 Lift out and keep aside on an absorbent kitchen paper.

 Making curry gravy

-Heat remaining oil, add cumin seeds and bay leaf.
+Heat remaining oil, add mustard seeds and bay leaf.

-Add chopped onion, ginger and garlic and fry until nicely browned.
+Once the seeds crackle, add chopped onion, ginger and garlic mix and fry until nicely browned.

 Add all the spices and beaten yoghurt*.
 Stir fry until oil separates.

 Add fish, salt and just enough water to cover the fish.
 Bring it to brisk boil.
 Make sure that the fish is coated with the masala gravy thoroughly.
 Do not overcook or fish will break, 5-6 minutes will do.
 Do not turn it over too often or the fish will break.

 It can be garnished with chopped coriander leaves.

 This curry can also be made without gravy.
 Add very little water, just enough to coat and cook the fish.